Proper connective differential graded algebras and their geometric realizations: Introduction

 where $X$ is a smooth projective scheme with a full exceptional collection, answering a question of Orlov \cite[Question 4.4]{MR3545926} in the connective case.

-This result has a number strong consequences.
-For instance, it implies that $A$ is quasi-isomorphic to a DG-algebra which is finite dimensional on the nose (Corollary~\ref{cor:fd}).
-It also provides a conceptual justification for a number of observations concerning additive invariants of smooth proper connective DG-algebras: by Corollary~\ref{cor:motive}, for a smooth proper connective DG-algebra A, the noncommutative Chow motive of $\Perf A$ is a sum of points and thus all additive invariants are completely determined by the number of simples for $\sfH^0(A)$.
+This result has a number of strong consequences.
+For instance, it implies that $A$ is quasi-isomorphic to a dg algebra which is finite dimensional on the nose (Corollary~\ref{cor:fd}).
+It also provides a conceptual justification for a number of observations concerning additive invariants of smooth proper connective dg algebras: by Corollary~\ref{cor:motive}, for a smooth proper connective dg algebra A, the noncommutative Chow motive of $\Perf A$ is a sum of points and thus all additive invariants are completely determined by the number of simples for $\sfH^0(A)$.
 A direct proof of this fact, relaxing the assumption that $k$ be algebraically closed, is also given in Theorem~\ref{th:motives}.

-The remainder of the paper is essentially devoted to results and cautionary tales on smoothness and regularity for the perfect complexes and bounded derived category of a proper connective DG-algebra.
-In particular, we show that, under reasonable circumstances, smoothness implies regularity for DG-algebras over a base of finite global dimension (Proposition~\ref{prop:regular} which extends work of Lunts \cite{lunts2010categorical}), give a criterion for a proper connective DG-algebra to be smooth in terms of its simple modules, (Theorem~\ref{thm:criterion}), and discuss the failure of $\sfH^0(A)$ to be smooth.
+The remainder of the paper is essentially devoted to results and cautionary tales on smoothness and regularity for the perfect complexes and bounded derived category of a proper connective dg algebra.
+In particular, we show that, under reasonable circumstances, smoothness implies regularity for dg algebras over a base of finite global dimension (Proposition~\ref{prop:regular} which extends work of Lunts \cite{lunts2010categorical}), give a criterion for a proper connective dg algebra to be smooth in terms of its simple modules, (Theorem~\ref{thm:criterion}), and discuss the failure of $\sfH^0(A)$ to be smooth.